daattali/beautiful-jekyll/_posts/2021-05-23-village-1shot.md

 ## Night

 For some time, I feel the heat of fire, and hear the roar of battle.
-Then I feel nothing and see only darkness.
+The roar dies down, I feel nothing and see only darkness.
 My mind wanders to Lewie.
 I am grateful Lewie is away to be named.
 I wonder if I will see him again.
-Then I hear his voice, as I lay dying.
+As I lay dying, I hear a familiar voice.
+He's returned.

-He sounds excited, at first - He's chosen his grown-name & this will be his first time using it.
+He sounds excited - He's chosen his grown-name & this will be his first time using it.
 I hear him calling out with pride, reminding us of his new name, before he even reaches the village.

-"It's me, Henk"
+**"It's me, Henk"**